Bonded Medical Places

 The BMP scheme provides over seven hundred additional Commonwealth Supported Places (CSP) each year to first year Australian medical students in participating universities.

 In return, following attainment of fellowship of a specialist college, including General Practice, students will work in a District of Workforce Shortage of their choice for a period equal to the length of their medical degree, referred to as Return of Service Obligations (RSO).
 However, BMP participants will have the opportunity to reduce the length of the RSO less any credit obtained through Scaling, on completing their medical studies.
 BMP participants may elect to complete up to half their return of service obligation during pre-vocational or vocational training.

 If you are applying for admission to the Joint Medical Program you will be able to check if you have lodged an Expression of Interest for a Bonded Medical Place by going to the Review Submitted Application page once applications are open.
-If you wish to update your application to include an Expression of Interest for a Bonded Medical Place please email your request to Tracey Bristow, remembering to include your UMAT number and date of birth.
+If you wish to update your application to include an Expression of Interest for a Bonded Medical Place please email your request, remembering to include your UMAT number and date of birth.

 Further details on the Scheme may be obtained from: